 Food Safety & Sanitation

 The Food Safety and Sanitation Program permits, regulates and inspects over 2,000 public facilities in the Municipality of Anchorage.
 The public facilities FS&S regulates include food establishments, school kitchens, childcare kitchens, public pools and spas, beauty salons, barbershops, and Correctional Community Residential Centers (CCRCs).
-FS&S also regulates noise, smoking, pests in rental housing, the application of pesticides and administers the Anchorage Food Worker Card test.

 The Air Quality Program is responsible for monitoring and reporting levels of air pollutants, such as carbon monoxide and fine particles, within the municipality of Anchorage.
 The program also responds to local air quality complaints and is responsible for various air quality projects.
 For current air quality conditions, call the Air Quality Hotline at 343-4899.